ffund/ml-notebooks/1-exploratory-data-analysis.md

 * determine relationships between features
 * assess the direction and rough size of relationships between features and the target variable

-This is important for understanding whether this data set is appropriate for the machine learning task at hand, and if any extra cleaning or processing steps are required before we use the data.
+Exploratory data analysis is important for understanding whether this data set is appropriate for the machine learning task at hand, and if any extra cleaning or processing steps are required before we use the data.

 :::